devanshpratapsingh/Salary_prediction/README.md

 # Salary_prediction
 It is a simple mini-project using Linear Regression which will predict the salary according to the experience the employee will have!

+Data base used for training and testing = Salary_Data.csv